AngleProtocol/angle-docs/guides/app-guides/bridge.md

 If the limits are still empty, you will just get the same amount of `lz-agEUR` back.
 You can check the current limits on the app [bridge page](https://app.angle.money/bridges-agEUR).

-{% hint style="info" %}
-The example here is for Optimism, but it works the same on any chain where Angle Bridging system is live.
-{% endhint %}

 ## Funds required to pay for bridge transaction fees

 When bridging from a network to another, you need enough gas token on the origin chain to pay for bridge transactions **both on the origin and destination chains**.